joshflchan/joshflchan.github.io/_posts/2018-10-01-hello-world.markdown

 ## Introduction

 Hello!
 This is my first blog post.
 Getting used to working with Jeykll and Markdown.
-Will be posting more in the future See you soon!
+Will be posting more in the future.
+See you soon!

 -Josh